balintkaszas/ModelSensitivity/README.md

 ## Motivation

 Calculation of bounds on prediction errors in dynamical systems subject to modeling uncertainties.
-The theory is discussed in the manuscript B. K., G. Haller, __Universal Upper Estimate for Prediction Errors under Moderate Model Uncertainty__ (submitted).
+The theory is discussed in the manuscript B. K., G. Haller, __Universal Upper Estimate for Prediction Errors under Moderate Model Uncertainty__ (submitted) [1].

 Given a known dynamical system in the form
 <p align="center"><img src="svgs/8ae26bb45da4a1da385d8831c338005d.svg?invert_in_darkmode" align=middle width=393.49880625pt height=16.438356pt/></p>